CK (Conductive Keratoplasty)

-Dr. Roholt is probably the most experienced CK surgeon in the country, and has performed thousands of these procedures (off-FDA labeling*) to correct mild hyperopia and astigmatism, helping patients who need minor enhancement surgeries to reduce their dependence on glasses.
-The procedure can be performed for CustomCorrection™ after LASIK, PRK, or Multifocal implants after cataract surgery or refractive lens exchange (RLE).
+Dr. Roholt is probably the most experienced CK surgeon in the country and has performed thousands of these procedures, helping patients who need minor enhancement surgeries to reduce their dependence on glasses.
+The procedure can be performed for CustomCorrection™ after LASIK, PRK, or Multifocal implants after cataract surgery or refractive lens exchange (RLE)*.

 CK is unique in that it uses radiofrequency (RF) instead of a laser.
 It takes as little as three minutes and can be conveniently performed in-office using the ViewPoint® CK System.

 NearVision CK builds upon the principles of thermokeratoplasty, using radiofrequency (RF) energy to reshape the cornea and therefore adjust its refractive characteristics.

 RF energy and its application

 To perform the procedure, a handpiece with a Keratoplast™ Tip delivers controlled RF energy directly to the internal corneal tissue in a ring pattern.
 The characteristics of the energy and the tissue’s consistent conductive properties make it possible for CK to achieve a reproducible, optimal tissue temperature for the critical time necessary to bring about the localized shrinkage of the collagen fibers.